yamcs/yamcs/docs/server-manual/administration/configuration.rst

     This configures the list of streams created when Yamcs starts.
 The map contains an entry for each standard stream type (``tm``, ``cmdHist``, ``event``, etc) and additionally a key ``sqlFile`` can be used to load a StreamSQL file where user defined streams can be created.
 More information can be found in :doc:`../data-management/streams`

 timeService(map)
     This configures the source of the "mission time".
 By default the RealtimeTimeService uses the local computer clock as the time source.
-The `javadoc:org.yamcs.time.SimulationTimeService` can be used to simulate a mission time in the past or the future.
-If configured, the time can be controlled using the REST API.
+The :javadoc:`org.yamcs.time.SimulationTimeService` can be used to simulate a mission time in the past or the future.
+If configured, the time can be controlled using the :apidoc:`HTTP API <time/set-time>`.
 The ``updateSimulationTime: true`` option on a telemetry data link can also be used to manipulate the simulation time - in this case the time will be set to be the generation time of the packet.